KadeVo/pomodoro-app/README.md

 <h1>Hello!</h1>

 This project is primarily to help me understand React Native and create a tool that will be useful towards peoples future study. <br>
+  <h3>Fun fact:</h3>

+  I have used this application during my study period for the AZ-900 exam which helped me stay focused and help me pass the exam within a week of study.

 <h2>What the app currently has:</h2>